sen2ran/sph-assessment/README.md

 #### Backend

-Please update HOST_ADDRESS, USER, PASSWORD ```sh .env```
+Please update HOST_ADDRESS, USER, PASSWORD in ``` .env```

-Most of the codes are assumed done.
+Most of the codes are assumed and done.
 Sometimes need to change the object mapping format or subpath URL.

 ```sh
 $ sph-assessment\backend\utils\genarateObjUtils.js